-You may ask yourself why this is as we all had these little DC motors when we were kids and to reverse the direction you reversed the wires on the battery, correct?
+You may ask why is this?
+We all had these little DC motors when we were kids and to reverse the direction you the battery, correct?

 The difference is, in those little electric motors, they have permanent magnets motors and you indeed can change direction the motor turns when polarity is reversed.